IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 2. Your favourite IDE
 3. A modern web browser (Chrome/Firefox/Safari/Samsung Internet)

-Though not strictly neccesary to have all of the above to follow the workshop, you will struggle to run the code examples without them.
+Though not strictly necessary to have all of the above to follow the workshop, you will struggle to run the code examples without them.

 ## Getting started
 **NB**: _These following steps are for individuals running macOS/Linux systems.
 If you're running a Windows device, you may need to adjust some of the CLI commands to better suit your OS._